Celia Imrie: Radio

 Imrie's radio work includes parts in BBC Radio 4's No Commitments and Bleak Expectations.
 In early 2007, she narrated the book Arabella, broadcast over two weeks as the Book at Bedtime.
 She was the guest on Desert Island Discs on BBC Radio 4 on 13 February 2011.

-She appeared on BBC Radio 4's The Museum of Curiosity in October 2019.
+Imrie appeared on BBC Radio 4's The Museum of Curiosity in October 2019.
 Her hypothetical donation to this imaginary museum was "A half-burnt candle".

-For Big Finish Productions, Imrie has played numerous roles, including Dr Kessika Miles, in the Doctor Who epic Hooklight in 2025, opposite Peter Davison.
+For Big Finish Productions, Imrie has played numerous roles including Dr Kessika Miles in the Doctor Who epic Hooklight in 2025, opposite Peter Davison.
 Before that, she had voiced Madame Tissot in 2016 Doctor Who story Gallery of Ghouls opposite Tom Baker.
 In the same year, she played Livia in the Gallifrey spin-off series story Enemy Lines.
 Earlier, in 2013, in another Doctor Who spin-off series entitled Counter Measures, a spin-off of the 1988 television episode Remembrance of the Daleks, she played Dr Elizabeth Bradley in the episode The Fifth Axis.

-Her non-Doctor Who Big Finish roles include being co-lead in the Big Finish Original murder mystery series Shilling and Sixpence.
+Imrie's non-Doctor Who Big Finish roles include being co-lead in the Big Finish Original murder mystery series Shilling and Sixpence.
 She played Clementina Quentinbloom in their production of Jeremiah Bourne in Time.
 She was also one of the actors to play Number Two in the Big Finish adaptation of The Prisoner.

 Books

-Imrie's debut novel Not Quite Nice was published by Bloomsbury in 2015, had six weeks in the Sunday Times Top Ten, was cited by The Times as a 'delicious piece of entertainment', and also reached number 5 in the Apple ibook chart and 8 in Amazon's book chart.
+Imrie's debut novel Not Quite Nice was published by Bloomsbury in 2015, had six weeks in The Sunday Times Top Ten, was cited by The Times as a 'delicious piece of entertainment', and also reached number 5 in the Apple ibook chart and 8 in Amazon's book chart.
 Her second novel, Nice Work (If You Can Get It), was published in 2016; and her third, Sail Away, was published in February 2018.
 Her next work, A Nice Cup of Tea, was published in 2019.
 Her fifth novel, Orphans of the Storm, was published in 2021.